Home Page

 2. Less blades = more speed.

-3. Larger propeller diameter = less speed but more power.
+3. Larger turbine diameter = less speed but more power

 Two other factors to consider are turbulence and wind-shadow.
 Turbulence can be caused by the disrupted wind from one blade to the next, or anything up-wind of the windmill and will have a big effect on efficiency.
 Wind shadow is the effect the windmill mast has on the propeller as each blade passes the mast.
 This shadow causes a sudden pressure change behind the propeller blade and results in vibration.